splot/di/README.md

 - Includes a "parameter container" and parameters can be used inside of various options or as dependencies or include one another.
 - Can notify other services about a service existence (e.g. for adding handlers to a collection).
 - Supports factory definitions, where service is created by calling a method on another service.
-- Service definitions can extend other service definitions to avoid repeating common formulae (`extends` option).
+- Definitions can extend each other to avoid repeating common formulae (`extends` option).
-- Allows for optional dependencies.
+- Allows optional arguments.
+- Reads definitions from YML files.
 - Supports private, read only and aliased services as well as singleton services (default) and not-singleton services (option).
-- Reads definitions from YML files.
-- Fully tested.

 ## TL;DR docs